DCC-UAB/xnap-project-ed_group_10/README.md

 ![1685805590593](readme_images/1685805590593.png)![1685805986704](readme_images/1685805986704.png)

+- We use 20 epochs to train this model.

 As we can see, we have achieved an improvement of 2.58% in test accuracy.
 We believe that this improvement is due to the fact that we now use a `validationloader` to evaluate the model during training, reducing the final overfitting of the model.

 The model training took 2h 51m 38s.